Ceruti-S/passwordGenerator/README.md

 ## Source Code & Development

 The full source code is available in the **master branch**.
-We encourage developers and security enthusiasts to explore the implementation.
+I encourage developers and security enthusiasts to explore the implementation.

 ### Design Philosophy: Function over Form
 Please note that the Graphical User Interface (GUI) follows a **minimalist approach**.
 The primary focus of this project was **functionality, security, and algorithmic precision** rather than aesthetic polish.